Alaska Wind for Schools

 - Kodiak High School, Kodiak: After solving initial citizen concerns, the Kodiak Island Borough School District installed their Skystream 3.7 wind turbine in October 2012.
 The US Coast Guard is a partner in this installation as it has been in several other Alaska Wind for Schools projects.
 Kodiak Electric Association, a pioneer in renewable energy in Alaska, assisted with the installation as did several other local sponsors.

+It’s not too early to start thinking about the 2015 KidWind Challenge!
 Each year the quality and ingenuity of the Alaskan students participating in the challenge grows.
 The KidWind Challenge Organizing Team is excited to see the innovative ideas our Alaskan students use to produce their wind turbines.
-There are some changes to this year’s Challenge so make sure to read all of the information provided below.

 Who we are